 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation including involvement in County Lines.
+A child going missing from education, particularly on repeat occasions and/or for prolonged periods is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation including involvement in County Lines.
 The DSL will monitor absence and take appropriate action including notifying the local authority and following local procedures, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+Further guidance available DFE working to improve school attendance www.cornwall.gov.uk/education-and-learning/schools-and-colleges/educationwelfare/elective-home-education/

-6.13.1 EHE- Elective Home Education
+EHE- Elective Home Education